Veloster122/Searching_For_DNA_Sequences/README.md

 /// How does each function functions?

-- 'sequence_gather(database, term)': as its name says, 'sequence gather' will search sequences according by the database and term
+- 'sequence_gather(database, term)': as its name says, 'sequence gather' will search sequences according the
+arguments: database and term
+    - Entrez.esearch: in this line,

 /// How to use :D